unRob/nidito/.milpa/docs/naming-pool.md

 My local hosts are named after mountains, volcanos and hills around México City, mostly.
-Bold means taken.
-I don't think I'll need
+I don't think I'll ever want to manage more computers than there's mountains in the Anahuac valley.
+Bold means the name is in use.

 - **`ajusco`**: volcán
 - **`chapultepec`**: cerro